Grow a herb or vegetable garden in the smallest of spaces

 The planter arrived in a compact bundle in the mail with very minimal packaging.
 It’s relatively lightweight too so the shipping cost isn’t too bad if you decide to order it online.
 The set comes wrapped together and includes:

-- Five stackable modules with 6 pockets each to put plants in
+- Five stackable modules

 - A Gardener’s Guide for using the planter